 9.7.3.2 NONMASKABLE EXCEPTION CONDITIONS.
 If an FMOVE to byte, word, or long word has a source operand that is too large to be represented in the specified destination integer format (integer overflow, NAN, infinity) or if the source operand is equal to the largest negative integer representable in the specified destination integer format (erroneous MC68040 condition), the processor immediately takes a post-instruction exception.
-Instruction execution continues at the M68040FPSP OPERR exception handler.
+Instruction exception continues at the M68040FPSP OPERR exception handler.

-If the M68040FPSP determines a nonmaskable erroneous MC68040 condition caused the exception, it stores the largest negative integer representable in the given destination integer format (-27 for byte, -215 for word, and -231 for long word).
+If the M68040FPSP determines a nonmaskable erroneous MC68040 condition caused the exception, it stores the largest negative integer representable in the given destination integer format (-2^7 for byte, -2^{15} for word, and -2^{31} for long word).
 The M68040FPSP OPERR exception handler then returns the processor to normal processing.
 If an integer overflow or an FMOVE to byte, word, or long word with a source of infinity causes the exception, then the destination is written with the largest positive or negative integer that can be represented in the given format.
-If an FMOVE to byte of word or long word with a source of NAN causes the exception, then the most significant 8, 16, or 32 bits, respectively, are written to the destination.
+If an FMOVE to byte of word or long word with a source of NAN causes the exception, then the destination.
 Next, the M68040FPSP OPERR exception handler checks to see if the user OPERR exception handler is enabled.